ahmetb/skaffold-from-laptop-to-cloud/README.md

-# Skaffold: From code in your laptop to cloud
+# Skaffold: From code on your laptop to cloud

 [Skaffold](https://github.com/GoogleContainerTools/skaffold) is an open source tool by Google that helps you build and run your source code as containers